 Can the church effectively pivot from one crisis to the next?
 My answer is yes.
 In fact, I think the pandemic has actually prepared churches for just such a time as this.

 The deaths of George Floyd, Ahmaud Arbery and Breonna Taylor and so many others, point to a series of changes that have been needing to be made for many long years.
 The issue of structural or systemic racism has been with us since the founding of our country.
 While much progress has been made, clearly, we are not there yet.

-The church, once hemmed in by tradition and limited by fear of change, has proven that it can effectively slip the knots that prevented it from making meaningful change.
-The result is brand new ways of being spiritual community.
-If the church can reimagine worship, fellowship, Bible study, giving, Holy Communion, baptism, funerals, and hospitality—the very things that defined us before—then I believe it can do the same with the insistent tentacles of systemic racism.
+The church, once hemmed by tradition and limited by fear of change, has proven it can slip the knots that prevented it from making meaningful change.
+The result is a brand new way of being a spiritual community.
+The church can reimagine worship, fellowship, giving, Holy Communion, baptism, funerals, and hospitality—the very things that defined it before.
+It can do the same with the insistent tentacles of systemic racism.
 In part, because there are a surprising number of similarities between the two crises.